Logical Relations for Session-Typed Concurrency: Recursive session logical relation ( )

 \end{itemize}

-\subsubsection{A logical relation for message-passing concurrency}
+\subsubsection{A logical relation for message-passing concurrency.}

-It may be helpful to pause a moment and ask oneself what a logical relation for session-typed processes should amount to.
-Logical relations for functional languages relate terms by defining their equality at ground type when evaluated to values.
+It may be helpful to pause a moment and ask what a logical relation for session-typed processes should amount to.
+Logical relations for functional languages relate terms by defining their equality at their type when evaluated to values.
 This can be phrased in terms of two mutually recursive relations, a value interpretation \mit{$\mc{V} \llbracket \tau \rrbracket$} and a term interpretation \mit{$\mc{E} \llbracket \tau \rrbracket$}, defined by structural induction on the type \mit{$\tau$}.
-The former defines equality of values at ground type, by inducting over the type, and the latter steps the terms until they reach a value, demanding that these must be related by the value interpretation.
-In imperative languages, logical relations are typically enriched with Kripke possible worlds to semantically type the store \citep{PittsStarkHOOTS1998,AhmedPOPL2009,DreyerICFP2010,NeisJFP2011,HurDreyerPOPL2011,ThamsborgBirkedalICFP2011}.
+The former defines equality of values by inducting over a type, with values at ground type forming the base cases, and the latter steps the terms until they reach a value, demanding that these must be related by the value interpretation.
+In imperative languages, logical relations are enriched with Kripke possible worlds to model dynamically evolving shapes of storage \myCite{PittsStarkHOOTS1998,AhmedPOPL2009,DreyerICFP2010,NeisJFP2011,HurDreyerPOPL2011,ThamsborgBirkedalICFP2011}.

-To answer our question, it is helpful to remind ourselves that logical relations are a means to prove observational equivalence \citep{MorrisPhD1968}, which equates two programs, if the same observations can be made about them.
+To answer our question, it is helpful to remind ourselves that logical relations are a means to prove observational equivalence \myCite{MorrisPhD1968}, which equates two programs, if the same observations can be made about them.
 In a pure functional setting, the observables are the values to which the terms evaluate.
 In an imperative setting, the observables can additionally comprise the values of locations in the store.
-The observables in a message-passing concurrent setting are the messages that a configuration of processes is willing to exchange with the outside world.
+The observables in a message-passing concurrent setting are the messages that a configuration of processes exchanges with the outside world.